 5. FINANCE & RECORDS

 (a) The income and property of the Association shall be derived from subscriptions, donations, grants, proceeds from events and any other source determined by the Committee, and shall be applied solely to the promotion of the objects set out in paragraph 3, and no portion thereof shall be paid or in any way transferred by way of profit to any member of the Association.

-(b) ) All monies received shall be deposited in a bank account or accounts approved by the Committee.
-One account will hold a maximum deposit of $1000.00 from which payments, authorised by the President, can be made by one of the nominated signatory.
-Payments from all other accounts shall be signed by any two authorised signatory.
-Use of the Debit Card shall require acquittal by the ACKTA member authorised to use that Card and the Treasurer.
+(b) All monies received shall be deposited in a bank account or accounts approved by the Committee.
+One account shall hold a maximum deposit of $1000.00 from which payments can be made by one of the nominated signatories, with authorisation from the president.
+Payments from all other accounts shall be signed by any two authorised signatories.
+Use of the Debit Card shall require acquittal by both the ACKTA member authorised to use that Card and the Treasurer.

 (c) Signatory to bank accounts will be Treasurer, President and any two committee members as decided by the ACTKA Committee.